aahadpatel/email-analysis-project/README.md

 ## Features

-- **Email Scraping:** Currently extracts email information from the latest ten emails in your gmail inbox including date, subject, sender, and the first 100 characters from the email body.
-The long term goal would be for us to use this tool to analyze each email using existing LLMs.
+- **Email Scraping:** Currently extracts email information from the latest ten emails in your gmail inbox including date, subject, sender, and part of the email body.
+Using GPT to analyze emails.
+In this case, GPT is attempting to determine if our fund has interacted with a startup.
+Output is in a CSV.
 - **Data Extraction:** Automatically parse and organize data into structured formats.
 - **Frontend Interface:** Intuitive React-based UI for easy interaction and visualization of extracted data.
 - **Backend Processing:** Robust Flask-based server handling data extraction and processing tasks.